Carlover101/equation-solver/README.md

     - _**eqsolvcarlover101.midpoint()**_
       > Put in two points and output the midpoint.

-Types in Development (Not included in the package, but will probably be on github.):

-1. Perpendicular Lines
+4. Perpendicular Lines - NEW
     - ***eqsolvcarlover101.perpint()***
       > Put in the slope of a line, and the intersection point, and get the slope-intercept equation of the perpendicular line.